 Users of TimescaleDB often have two common questions:

-hypertable has been created, the interval used for new chunks can be changed by
+After the hypertable is created, you can change the interval for new chunks

 The key property of choosing the time interval is that the chunk (including indexes) belonging to the most recent interval (or chunks if using space partitions) fit into memory.
 As such, we typically recommend setting the interval so that these chunk(s) comprise no more than 25% of main memory.